 Addressing Climate Change

 Confronting climate change is a key theme that must be addressed on a global scale.
 Ongoing global warming in the absence of effective countermeasures will cause drastic climate change that will significantly impact the global environment.
-Under these environmental circumstances, carbon neutral initiatives to reduce GHG emissions to virtually zero have swiftly been gaining traction worldwide.
+Against this backdrop, carbon neutral initiatives to reduce greenhouse gas (GHG) emissions to virtually zero have swiftly been gaining traction worldwide.

 Please refer to Material Issues and Key Sustainability Goals for our material issues and key sustainability goals.